xenvsync

 How is this different from dotenv-vault?

 xenvsync works 100% offline.
 No cloud account, no third-party service.
 Your key never leaves your machine.
-It also supports in-memory injection with the `run` command, which dotenv-vault doesn't offer.
+It also supports in-memory injection, team sharing via X25519 key exchange, key rotation, and audit logging — features dotenv-vault doesn't offer.

 Is it safe to commit .env.vault to Git?

 Yes.
 The vault is encrypted with AES-256-GCM.
-Without the key file (.xenvsync.key), the ciphertext is cryptographically indistinguishable from random data.
+Without the key file (.xenvsync.key) or your X25519 private key, the ciphertext is cryptographically indistinguishable from random data.
 The key is auto-added to .gitignore.

 Does it work with Docker?

 Yes.
-Use `xenvsync run -- docker compose up` to inject secrets into Docker processes.
-The secrets exist only in the process environment, not in any file.
+Use `xenvsync run -- docker compose up` to inject secrets into Docker processes, or use the init-container pattern from examples/docker/.
+Secrets exist only in process memory, not in any file.

 What happens if someone tampers with the vault?